Hours (as of September 1, 2020): Monday - Friday 8am-4pm

 Activities and services and are offered throughout the year.
 View us on Facebook at https://m.facebook.com/AFRCFEW/ or view the weekly column located in The Minuteman (base newspaper), for listings of our current programs and activities, as well as helpful information for you and your family.

 Pre-Separation class: Tue, 1 - 3:30 p.m. and Wed 9 - 11:30 a.m.
 No appointment necessary, but prerequisites required; for info call 773-3069 .

 Capstone: Tue/Thu 9 - 11 a.m. and Wed 2 - 4 p.m.
 No appointment necessary, for questions call 773-3069 .

-Air Force Families Forever is a program to provide dedicated support to family members who have lost an Airman.
-Please call 773-3529.
+Air Force Families Forever is a long term survivor aftercare program established to provide support to family members who have lost an Airman.
+Please call 773-5946.